 I’m afraid I’m not ready; Jesus is ready.
 I’m afraid I don’t know enough; Jesus knows all.
 I’m afraid I’ll fail; if I fail or fall, it’s in pursuit of Jesus, and He will catch me, or pick me back up when I hit the ground.
 I’m afraid to be rejected; Jesus was rejected, and He doesn’t reject the faithful.
 I’m afraid I’m inadequate; Jesus is adequate, I don’t need to be.
 He will fill in every gap that needs filling.

 If I was prepared, fearless, adequate, successful, and accepted, I wouldn’t need Him.

 Our lack means we have need.
 Need makes us desperate.
-Let us be desperate for Jesus, the One we do hold.
+Let us be desperate for Jesus, the One we do have.
 He is not only the One whose life, whose love, and whose death has given us everything…but He is the One who is our everything.

 Jesus wants us to see what we have — what He has given.
 He says to the disciples “you give them something to eat.”
 They have been with Him, seeing the things He does.
 And yet, they don’t see Him with them.